 However, you can use Connect for Heath Colorado to get private insurance with or without the Advance Premium Tax Credit as well as to enroll in Medicaid, as you’ll see in the following step.

 Step 4.
-Cost Saving Programs & Getting Health Insurance
+Applying for Cost Saving Programs, Determining Your Monthly Premium & Getting Covered

 Connect for Health Colorado is Colorado’s health insurance exchange and it is the only place you can get a tax credit to reduce the cost of your health insurance.
 However, you can still get health insurance through the exchange, even if you don’t qualify for or want the Advance Premium Tax Credit.